-Greg Glassman is the founder (with Lauren Glassman) of CrossFit, Inc. and CrossFit Santa Cruz and is the publisher of the CrossFit Journal.
+Greg Glassman is the Founder of CrossFit, Inc. and Crossfit Santa Cruz and is the publisher of the CrossFit Journal.
+He is a former competitive gymnast and has been a fitness trainer and conditioning coach since the early 1980s.

-® CrossFit is a registered trademark of CrossFit, Inc. © 2006 All rights reserved.
+\circledast CrossFit is a registered trademark of CrossFit, Inc. \circledast 2006 All rights reserved.